sanchezsantana/safety_ai/predictive_models/text2tabular/README.md

 # Text2Tabular: Embeddings and Structured Extraction

-This module transforms **synthetic narratives (text)** into **structured tabular data** aligned with the mining safety ontology.
-It is designed to simulate real-world conditions where client data often exists only as **textual reports**, not structured tables.
+This module provides the first realistic exercise in **information extraction** from synthetic reports, observations, and incidents following the structured formats defined in the ontology.
+It is designed to test and refine the **logic and approaches** needed to transform textual narratives into structured tabular data.

+Later, when real client data becomes available, this module will serve as the foundation for extracting information from real reports and **feeding predictive models** with structured inputs.
+This makes `text2tabular` a critical component for ensuring that the platform can handle unstructured or semi-structured safety data in production environments.

 ---